status-im/specs/docs/raw/push-notification-server.md

 ## Anonymous mode of operations

 An anonymous mode of operations MAY be provided by the client, where the responsibility of propagating information about the user is left to the client, in order to preserve privacy.

-A client in anonymous mode can register with the server using a key different from their identity key.
+A client in anonymous mode can register with the server using a key different from their chat key.
-This will hide their real identity key.
+This will hide their real chat key.

-This identity key is effectively a secret and SHOULD only be disclosed to clients that you the user wants to be notified by.
+This public key is effectively a secret and SHOULD only be disclosed to clients that you the user wants to be notified by.

 A client MAY advertise the access token on the contact-code topic of the key generated.
-A client MAY share their identity key through [contact updates](./6-payloads.md#contact-update)
+A client MAY share their public key through [contact updates](./6-payloads.md#contact-update)

-A client receiving a push notification identity key SHOULD listen to the contact code topic of the push notification identity key for updates.
+A client receiving a push notification public key SHOULD listen to the contact code topic of the push notification public key for updates.

-If a client has received a push notification identity key they MAY request the access token using an ephemeral key when querying the server.

 The method described above effectively does not share the identity of the sender nor the receiver to the server, but MAY result in missing push notifications as